-The HABC must conduct a reexamination of family income and composition annually.
+The HABC must conduct a reexamination of family income and composition in accordance with the MTW Supplement Addendum.
 This includes gathering and verifying current information about family composition, income, and expenses.
 Based on this updated information, the family's income and rent must be recalculated.
 This part discusses the schedule for annual reexaminations, the information to be collected and verified, and annual reexamination effective dates.